 The most important thing with stretch goals is to make sure you can (and do) keep your promises.
 There are three types of stretch goals that work well in the game category:

 A great way to think of your stretch goals is like mini-campaigns, use them to keep your audience engaged and invested.

 “Most people who pledge on Kickstarter are PC gamers, but announcing that you’re moving onto other platforms can drive a lot of extra interest in your campaign.”
 Says Thomas, “Just remember, existing backers won’t be incentivized by stretch goals that include launching in another language or on a second platform.
 These perks are only interesting to a small group of potential backers.”

 If Kickstarter is the forum for PC gamers, is it worth it considering other crowdfunding platforms?

 “Probably not.
 Kickstarter is by far the biggest and it has brand power, so it’s easier to get funding.
 Indiegogo can work – and some campaigners have good reasons for launching a flexible, Indiegogo campaign – but the majority of video game crowdfunders are better on Kickstarter.”

-“The only exception,” Thomas adds, “Is if your community is in a country where credit cards aren’t popular.
-Then Indiegogo is the best option because it lets backers can use PayPal.”
+“The only exception,” Thomas adds, “Is the case, when your community is in a country where credit cards aren’t popular.
+Then Indiegogo is the best option because it lets backers use PayPal.”